-are accurate.
-Development of

-supporting policies i.e. Asset

-Capitalisation Policy and Asset

-Valuation and Revaluation Policy.

-Preparation of asset sustainability

-and financial reports, incorporating

-with current Australian accounting

-asset depreciation in compliance

-renewal and upgrade projects

-to Council's approved design

-standards, and for ensuring

-efficient handover of project

-information to enable accurate

-update of Council's official register

-standards.

-of assets.

-Table 7 identifies stakeholders where consultation is necessary when Council seeks input in relation to the determination of levels of service and intervention levels.
+Ensuring that the asset valuations are accurate.
+Development of supporting policies i.e. Asset Capitalisation Policy and Asset Valuation and Revaluation Policy.
+Preparation of asset sustainability and financial reports, incorporating asset depreciation in compliance with current Australian accounting standards.

+CAPITAL PROJECT MANAGER

+Responsible for the delivery of renewal and upgrade projects to Council's approved design standards, and for ensuring efficient handover of project information to enable accurate update of Council's official register of assets.